ninoc0/Research/README.md

 Following up from my first project, I continued on to build these circuits and get experimental data.
 I curve fit all of this data and included the relevant math.

 #### a.
 Notch Filter
-This project is best viewed on [google colab](https://colab.research.google.com/drive/1UFAMsyhJSSb3wZScNtpznP1l0Dc1n4vJ?usp=sharing).
+This project can be viewed [here](https://github.com/ninoc0/Research/blob/main/NotchFilterCurveFit.ipynb) but is best viewed on [google colab](https://colab.research.google.com/drive/1UFAMsyhJSSb3wZScNtpznP1l0Dc1n4vJ?usp=sharing).
 #### b.
 High Pass Filter
 This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).
 #### c.
 Resonant Gain Filter